 The College of Pharmacy offers scholarships annually to students enrolled in the Doctor of Pharmacy program.
 The list of scholarships is available on the scholarship page at https://rx.uga.edu/students/.
 Scholarship awards are subject to change based on availability.
 The online scholarship application process must be completed in order to be eligible for any scholarship.
-In the spring semester, students receive an email communication from the Office of Student Affairs, which includes a link to the applications may be ineligible for College of Pharmacy scholarships or awards.
+In the spring semester, students receive an email communication from the Office of Student Affairs, which includes a link to the application and details regarding completion of scholarship submissions.
+Students with professionalism violations may be ineligible for College of Pharmacy scholarships or awards.
 For specific questions about pharmacy scholarships, please contact Gloria Strait in the College of Pharmacy Office of Student Affairs at gstrait@uga.edu or 706-542-8166.